 - Has a comprehensive vulnerability scanner with an option to rescan once vulnerabilities are fixed.

-- Provides gap analysis for companies to find out the gaps in their security measures.
+- It provides gap analysis for companies to find gaps in their security measures.

-- All-around customer care is provided and queries are answered via email or through calls if necessary.
+- All-around customer care is provided, and queries are answered via email or phone if necessary.

 - Astra Pentest Certificate provided upon remediation of found vulnerabilities.